JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 We've covered a lot of ground here, so let me give you a short-and-sweet summary of the scripts you can use to avoid sharing your current salary and expected salary when asked for your salary expectations in a job interview.

-Here's The Dreaded Salary Question again:
+Here's salary expectations question again:

 > *“So where are you right now in terms of salary, and what are you looking for if you make this move?"*